drBenway/pixi-vn-wiki/Choice-Menus.md

 ])
 ```

-## Get the Menu or Game Choice
+## Get the Choice Menus

-To get the menu or game choice, use the `getMenuOptions`.
+To get the Choice Menus, use the `getMenuOptions`.
 The return is an array of `MenuOptionLabel`.

 ```typescript
 const menuOptions: MenuOptionLabel[] = getMenuOptions();
 ```

-## Clear the Menu or Game Choice
+## Clear the Choice Menus

-To clear the menu or game choice, use the `clearMenuOptions`.
+To clear the Choice Menus, use the `clearMenuOptions`.

 ```typescript
 clearMenuOptions();